pykeen/pykeen/docs/source/index.rst

 PyKEEN
 ======

-PyKEEN (Python KnowlEdge EmbeddiNgs) is a package for training and evaluating knowledge graph embeddings.
+PyKEEN (Python KnowlEdge EmbeddiNgs) is a package for training and evaluating knowledge graph embeddings (KGEs).

 The system has a modular architecture, and can be configured by the user through the command line interface.